What is ColdCard?

 The way the Coldcard is designed makes it harder to navigate menus than some other touchscreen hardware wallets such as the Trezor Model T. It’s not too difficult, but there are better wallets in this aspect.

 The other major feature of the Coldcard is that it only works with Bitcoin.

-The Coldcard has a bright OLED screen that can be read in the dark as well as an indicator light to prove that the device has not been tampered with.
+The Mk 4 has a bright 128x64 pixel OLED screen that can be read in the dark as well as an indicator light to prove that the device has not been tampered with.
 The Coldcard is made in Canada which inspires more confidence in the device than were it to be made in China.

-An air gapped device is one which never touches the internet so that it is fully impervious to hacking.
-The Coldcard claims to be the only hardware wallet which supports air gapped operation without jumping through a bunch of hoops.
+An air-gapped device is one that never touches the internet so it is fully impervious to hacking.
+The Coldcard Mk 4 claims to be the only hardware wallet that supports air-gapped operation without jumping through a bunch of hoops.

-Set up a wallet, send funds to it and even send outbound transactions all without ever connecting the Coldcard to an internet-connected computer!
-Using an air-gapped device is time consuming but it does represent the ultimate in security.
+Set up a wallet, send funds to it, and even send outbound transactions all without ever connecting the Coldcard to an internet-connected computer at all!
+Using an air-gapped device is time-consuming but it does represent the ultimate in security.

 It achieves this through full native support of BIP174.

 The Coldcard is the only hardware wallet that supports a Micro-SD card.
 That card allows an investor to easily back up the Coldcard’s seed phrase without having to write it down.
 Also, the Micro-SD card is what allows the Coldcard to sign Bitcoin transactions without being connected to the internet.